rdkcentral/rdkb-halif-moca/docs/pages/MoCAHalSpec.md

 ## Theory of operation

-Broadband MoCA HAL is to provide a standardized interface that allows developers to easily interact with MoCA hardware on their device.
-By abstracting the low-level details of the MoCA hardware, the HAL simplifies the development process and allows developers to focus on the application logic rather than the details of the hardware.
-Additionally, the HAL provides tools for monitoring and debugging the MoCA interface, which helps ensure that the MoCA network is operating correctly.
+Broadband MoCA HAL serves as a standardized interface that simplifies developer interaction with MoCA hardware.
+By abstracting the underlying complexities of the MoCA hardware, the HAL streamlines development and enables developers to concentrate on application logic.
+Furthermore, the HAL offers tools for monitoring and troubleshooting the MoCA interface, ensuring optimal performance of the MoCA network.

 ## Threading Model

-MoCA HAL is not thread safe.

-Any module which is invoking the MoCA HAL api should ensure calls are made in a thread safe manner.

-Vendors can create internal threads/events to meet their operation requirements.
-These should be responsible to synchronize between the calls, events and cleaned up on closure.
+Vendors may implement internal threading and event mechanisms to meet their operational requirements.
+These mechanisms must be designed to ensure thread safety when interacting with HAL interface.
+Proper cleanup of allocated resources (e.g., memory, file handles, threads) is mandatory when the vendor software terminates or closes its connection to the HAL.

+This interface is not inherently required to be thread-safe.
+It is the responsibility of the calling module or component to ensure that all interactions with the APIs are properly synchronized.

 ## Process Model

-All API's are expected to be called from multiple process.
+All APIs are expected to be called from multiple processes.
+Due to this concurrent access, vendors must implement protection mechanisms within their API implementations to handle multiple processes calling the same API simultaneously.
+This is crucial to ensure data integrity, prevent race conditions, and maintain the overall stability and reliability of the system.

 ## Memory Model

-MoCA HAL client module is responsible to allocate and deallocate memory for necessary API's to store information as specified in API Documentation.

-Different 3rd party vendors allowed to allocate memory for internal operational requirements.
-In this case 3rd party implementations should be responsible to deallocate internally.
+**Caller Responsibilities:**

+- Manage memory passed to specific functions as outlined in the API documentation.
+This includes allocation and deallocation to prevent leaks.

+**Module Responsibilities:**

+- Modules must allocate and de-allocate memory for their internal operations, ensuring efficient resource management.
+- Modules are required to release all internally allocated memory upon closure to prevent resource leaks.
+- All module implementations and caller code must strictly adhere to these memory management requirements for optimal performance and system stability.
+Unless otherwise stated specifically in the API documentation.
+- All strings used in this module must be zero-terminated.
+This ensures that string functions can accurately determine the length of the string and prevents buffer overflows when manipulating strings.

 TODO:
 State a footprint requirement.
 Example: This should not exceed XXXX KB.

 ## Power Management Requirements

 The MoCA HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the MoCA HAL.
+It does not participate in or require involvement in any power-related functions.

 ## Asynchronous Notification Model

-There are no asynchronous notifications.
+This API is called from a single thread context, therefore is must not suspend.

 ## Blocking calls

-MoCA HAL API's are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant specification.

-Any calls that can fail due to the lack of a response should have a timeout period in accordance with any relevant documentation.
-The upper layers will call this API from a single thread context, this API should not suspend.
+**Synchronous and Responsive:** All APIs within this module should operate synchronously and complete within a reasonable timeframe based on the complexity of the operation.
+Specific timeout values or guidelines may be documented for individual API calls.

+**Timeout Handling:** To ensure resilience in cases of unresponsiveness, implement appropriate timeouts for API calls where failure due to lack of response is a possibility.
+Refer to the API documentation for recommended timeout values per function.

+**Non-Blocking Requirement:** Given the single-threaded environment in which these APIs will be called, it is imperative that they do not block or suspend execution of the main thread.
+Implementations must avoid long-running operations or utilize asynchronous mechanisms where necessary to maintain responsiveness.

 TODO:
-As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
-Define the timeout requirement.
+We are actively working on defining a specific timeout requirement for the completion of [task/process].
+This target will align with any relevant specifications and be clearly documented in a future update.

 ## Internal Error Handling

-All the MoCA HAL API's should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+**Synchronous Error Handling:** All APIs must return errors synchronously as a return value.
+This ensures immediate notification of errors to the caller.
+**Internal Error Reporting:** The HAL is responsible for reporting any internal system errors (e.g., out-of-memory conditions) through the return value.
+**Focus on Logging for Errors:** For system errors, the HAL should prioritize logging the error details for further investigation and resolution.

 ## Persistence Model